Stielhandgranate: World War I models

-The Stielhandgranate primarily relied on a concussion blast effect, its thin metal container creating little fragmentation compared with many grenades of the time, such as the Mills bomb and the French F1 grenade, the later World War II American Mk 2 grenade, and the Russian (later Soviet) F1 grenade.
-Fragmentation grenades produced shrapnel which could wound enemy infantry over a large area, which made these types very useful in open areas such as fields, the blasted expanse of no man's land, beaches, spacious trenches, and wide city streets.

-Concussion grenades, however, were primarily designed to stun opponents at close quarters with the blast of their explosive charge, thereby reducing resistance for the immediately following-up infantry assault closing with its target with rifles and bayonets.
-The Stielhandgranate was extremely effective and reliable in clearing enclosed areas, such as buildings, fortifications, and the fighting compartments of enemy tanks, although performance in wide open areas was less than satisfactory.
-The blast effect went only a limited distance before dying out, while pieces from an equivalent fragmentation grenade could fly hundreds of metres (it was not unrealistic to expect that metal shrapnel could create friendly fire casualties, especially in open areas).

-Model 1916 (M16): Stielhandgranate 16
+Stielhandgranate 16

 The pull cord which activated the M15 grenade's fuse protruded from the base and could get caught in debris or clutter on the battlefields of World War I, causing the fuse to be ignited, and the grenade to explode on the belt of an unaware infantryman.
 This resulted in the introduction of the Model 1916 (M16).

 Functionally identical to the M15, the M16 changed the pull cord to improve safety.
 A small porcelain ball was placed at the base of the grenade, attached directly to the pull cord.
 This prevented the string from being exposed.
 The small bead was partially enveloped in the wooden handle, meaning that some force was needed to pluck it out.
 Operation was nearly identical, except that a soldier no longer needed to pull the string itself.